Quantum-Coherent Thermodynamics: Leaf Typicality via Minimum-Variance Foliation

 We remark that a genuine foliation requires leaves to be pairwise disjoint.
 This fails on the full state space: at points where $H_\rho$ is degenerate the (variance) minimizing ensemble is not unique, and distinct leaves meet.
 It does, however, hold on the open subset $\mathcal M_H:=\{\rho:H_\rho\text{ is nondegenerate}\}$, where the minimizing family of pure states is uniquely determined~\cite{Yu2013Quantum} (up to phases and permutation) and therefore labels a single leaf.
 Whenever we speak of a foliation we implicitly restrict to $\mathcal M_H$.
 For a generic choice of $H$ (in particular, after lifting accidental degeneracies), $\mathcal M_H$ is open and dense in the space of density matrices.

 \paragraph{Quantifying energy (in)coherence.} This foliation provides a concrete handle on quantum coherence with respect to $H$, i.e., coherence in the energy eigenbasis~\cite{Streltsov2017Colloquium,Lostaglio2015Description}.
 The variance-minimizing optimal family $\{\ket{\varphi_i}\}$ encodes the coherent structure, while varying the populations $\{p_i\}$ amounts to classical mixing within that structure.
 The commuting leaf plays the role of an incoherent sector~\cite{Baumgratz2014Quantifying}, in which the optimal family coincides with the energy eigenbasis and is orthonormal.
 Conversely, on the full-rank domain considered here, an orthonormal optimal family occurs only on the commuting leaf; thus, coherence across energy levels is faithfully witnessed by the nonorthogonality of $\{\ket{\varphi_i}\}$.
-A natural leaf-level incoherence indicator is provided by the barycenter $ \rho_0(\mathcal L):=\frac{1}{d}\sum_{i=1}^{d}\ket{\varphi_i}\bra{\varphi_i} $, and its von Neumann entropy, $ \mathfrak I(\mathcal L):=S[\rho_0(\mathcal L)]=-\tr[\rho_0(\mathcal L)\log\rho_0(\mathcal L)] $.
+A natural leaf-level incoherence indicator is provided by the barycenter $ \rho_0(\mathcal L):=\frac{1}{d}\sum_{i=1}^{d}\ket{\varphi_i}\bra{\varphi_i} $, and its von Neumann entropy, $ \mathfrak I(\mathcal L):=S_{vN}[\rho_0(\mathcal L)]=-\tr[\rho_0(\mathcal L)\log\rho_0(\mathcal L)] $.
 This is reminiscent of quantifiers of ``ensemble quantumness'' based on overlaps~\cite{Fuchs2003Squeezing,Sun2021Quantumness,Theurer2017Resource}.
 It satisfies $0\le \mathfrak I(\mathcal L)\le \log d$, and it is maximal, $\mathfrak I(\mathcal L)=\log d$, if and only if $\rho_0(\mathcal L)=\mathrm{I}/d$, which occurs precisely on the commuting leaf.
 At the opposite extreme, $\mathfrak I(\mathcal L)$ can become arbitrarily small when the optimal states $\{\ket{\varphi_i}\}$ become nearly collinear and $\rho_0(\mathcal L)$ approaches a pure state.
-Finally, we note that $\exp[\mathfrak I(\mathcal L)]$ can be interpreted as an effective measure of the state-space volume associated with that leaf.